release-engineering/rhtap-ec-policy/README.md

-# rhtap-release-data
+# rhtap-ec-policy
-Repository to store data related to on premise product releases
+Repository to store our Enterprise Contract Policy data for RHTAP